Edit Progress Monitor¶

 Traditional progress dialog: it displays a large progress bar and a custom text.

-Wizard style progress dialog: only available if the interface theme is set to wizard of course, this dialog is actually a wizard step displaying a progress bar but similar to the other wizard steps.
+Wizard style progress dialog: only available if the interface theme is set to Wizard or Modern.This dialog is actually a wizard step displaying a progress bar but similar to the other wizard steps.
 Recommended if you create a wizard-style package (and packages are smaller when this option is used!).

 Splash screen sample with progress bar:

 Enter the text you would like to show on the progress monitor.
 It should indicate what it is happening.

 Paquet Builder provides you with a variable specially designed for the file extraction process,

 %EXTNAME% which contains the filename of the unpacked file.